zentyal/zentyal/docs/en/user/jabber.rst

      eBox shows the progress while applying the changes.
 When it finish, a message will be displayed.

-     Now the Jabber/XMPP Service is ready to be used.
+     Now the Jabber/XMPP service is ready to be used.

 .. include:: jabber-exercises.rst